-TeamStaff has recorded a \$8,528,000 deferred tax asset at December 31, 2002 and September 30, 2002.
+TeamStaff has recorded a \$12,376,000 deferred tax asset at June 30, 2003 and \$8,471,000 at September 30, 2002.
 This represents management's estimate of the income tax benefits to be realized upon utilization of its net operating losses and tax credits as well as temporary differences between the financial statement and tax basis of certain assets and liabilities, for which management believes utilization to be more likely than not.
-Management believes TeamStaff's operations can generate sufficient taxable income to realize this deferred tax asset as a result of the past four years of profitability and its ability to meet its operating plan.
+Management believes TeamStaff's operations can generate sufficient taxable income to realize this deferred tax asset as a result of the past four years of profitability and its ability to generate operating income in the future.